 Hanoi and bikes, still a better love story than Twilight

-The city is geographically located in North Vietnam, and it has been the capital throughout most of the Vietnamese history.
-But, that’s not the case today as well.
-Its geographic location makes Hanoi either the first or last point of a trip for most travelers visiting Vietnam.
+The city is geographically located in North Vietnam, and it has been the capital throughout most of Vietnamese history, but, that’s not the case today.
+The geographic location of Hanoi makes it either the first or last point of a trip for most travelers visiting Vietnam.
 For me. it was the first point, and I think I made the right choice because I learned so many things about Vietnam here.

 Historically, North and South Vietnam had their differences even before the Cold War.
-And my impression is that the north managed to keep its authentic culture intact, while the south of the country was subjected to a strong western influence.
+And my impression is that the north managed to keep its authentic culture intact, while the south was subjected to strong western influence.

 Hanoi travel tips for first-time visitors

 Hanoi is famous in the region for its lakes that give a special charm to the city.
 And the translation of the name Ha Noi is a “city inside rivers”.
 But this city has much more to offer than its lakes.
-From completely chaotic marketplaces, through crowded roads, charming architecture and wide bridges.
+From completely chaotic streets and crowded roads to beautiful architecture, charming night markets, and wide, long bridges, Hanoi is a city of contrasts.
 This city is the face of the Vietnamese obstreperousness and stubbornness throughout the years.

 The city is very difficult to get around in.
 I was mostly relying on Google Maps, but my phone let me down my first day and I got lost.
 Getting lost in Hanoi can happen to anyone.
-Getting stuck in traffic or elbowing your way through in the walking areas is one thing, but something that caught my eye was the streets.
+Getting stuck in traffic or elbowing your way through the crowds is one thing, but something that caught my eye was the streets.
 I know it sounds peculiar, but I could swear that I didn’t see two streets meeting at 90 degrees not even once.
 And there are many one-way streets that were a pain in the backside as well.
-So yeah, I sincerely recommend you getting a local sim card (for only $3) and use google maps or count on getting lost.
+So yeah, I sincerely recommend you get a local sim card (for only $3) and use Google Maps or count on getting lost.

 I know I made these chaotic streets sound scary, but that’s part of Vietnam’s authenticity.
-But, this can be a very different and mind-stretching experience for you.
 If you’re one of those travelers that can always find the beauty in the chaos, Hanoi, and Vietnam, in general, is the right place for your next trip.
-Hanoi makes Phnom Penh and Vientiane look like quiet suburbs.
+Hanoi is the kind of city that makes urban jungles like Phnom Penh and Vientiane look like quiet suburbs.
 It definitely looks more chaotic than Bangkok, and it’s almost as chaotic as Delhi and Mumbai.